Skip to content

 • Mode: Host pipe

-You can test your settings by starting your VM and launch PuTTY with theses parameters:
+You can test your settings by starting your VM and launching PuTTY with these parameters:

 • Connection type: serial